Liberal Democrats - Working for you in Ipswich

 GREEN VERGES AND ROUNDABOUTS

-Unmanaged overgrowth of pavements and green verges became a real problem last year after IBC gave up on grass-cutting and County Highways were too slow to increase their maintenance “safety” cuts.
+Unmanaged overgrowth of pavements and green verges can became a real problem if the Council (IBC in this case) reduces grass-cutting, and County Highways are too slow to increase their maintenance “safety” cuts.

-County Councillor, Inga Lockington has learned that Grass Verge Cutting will start in St. Margaret’s Ward on the 18th of March and we should have three cuts a year (half the number that was in place before).
+County Councillor, Inga Lockington has learned that we should have three cuts a year (but this is half the number that was in place previously).

 Suffolk Highways has made it clear that these cuts are only for safety reasons rather than to make our Town look better.